-Function EEM triggers incorrectly when modules using wait states are enabled are enabled, the EEM may trigger incorrectly.
+Function EEM triggers incorrectly when modules using wait states are enabled

+When modules using wait states (USB, MPY, CRC and FRAM controller in manual mode) are enabled, the EEM may trigger incorrectly.
 This can lead to an incorrect profile counter value or cause issues with the EEMs data watch point, state storage, and breakpoint functionality.